chocolate-doom/chocpkg/pkgdef/README.md

 Fetch modules specify how to retrieve the package from the Internet:

+#### fetch_download

-* `fetch_download`: downloads the package from a URL specified as an argument.
+`fetch_download` downloads the package from a URL specified as an argument.
-  The file to
-  be downloaded is assumed to be a well-formed tar.gz file with all its contents in a directory that matches the package name; if this is not the case, the variable `$IS_TAR_BOMB` should be set to `true`.
+The file to be downloaded is assumed to be a well-formed tar.gz file with all its contents in a directory that matches the package name; if this is not the case, the variable `$IS_TAR_BOMB` should be set to `true`.

 Example use:

 ```shell
 fetch_download http://example.com/example-pkg.tar.gz
 IS_TAR_BOMB=true
 ```

+#### fetch_git

-* `fetch_git`: downloads the package from a Git repository at the URL given as an argument.
-  The branch `master`
-  will be checked out by default; this can be overriden by providing the branch name as a second argument to `fetch_git`.
+`fetch_git` downloads the package from a Git repository at the URL given as an argument.
+The branch `master` will be checked out by default; this can be overriden by providing the branch name as a second argument to `fetch_git`.

 Example use:

 ```shell
 fetch_git http://example.com/example.git my-neato-branch